wiris/thoth/README.md

 ## Who's to Blame

-> **Mandatory section**
->
-> Here you must indicate the author/s of the project and the different ways of contacting them.
-Using Slack channels is the recommended form of communication.

 This project is mantained by the engineering team.
 You can contact the authors in the following channel:

 - [#engineering](https://wiris.slack.com/archives/C010P3E9AHH)